A listing of random software, tips, tweaks, hacks, and tutorials I made for Ubuntu

 - No idea if it works on WINE well or not (not a con exactly, but it could be :P)

 - Miroslav Philharmonik: This is the one I use.
 Why?
-The sound quality is perfectly decent (not as good as EWQL or ProjectSAM though), it’s rather small (7GB), it contains a complete orchestra (including coughing & sneezing sounds… I’m not kidding!), a decent choir, the VST takes anywhere from 2-5 seconds to load on LMMS (a HUGE turn on for me), and the VST itself is very powerful.
+The sound quality is perfectly decent (not as good as EWQL or ProjectSAM though), it’s rather small (7GB), it contains a complete orchestra (including coughing & sneezing sounds… I’m not kidding!), a decent choir, the VST takes anywhere from 2-5 seconds to load on LMMS (a HUGE reason to use it for me), and the VST itself is very powerful.

 - Decent sound quality